 - RAW: RAW files are much less compressed so there is a better chance of being able to fix issues with the image in post production.
 RAW images have much larger file sizes.
 After updating RAW images in photo editing software they can be saved to JPEG format to have a smaller file size.

 - JPEG + RAW: When you take a photo with this option a JPEG file and a RAW file are saved to the SD card.
 This is a good option to have a JPEG version that can be quickly emailed or transferred to other people or media and have a RAW file that you can update in photo editing software.
 The drawback to this option is it takes up the most space on your SD card and any other hard drive you transfer your photos to.

 To learn more about the differences between using these image formats with a DJI drone check out this link from DJI: JPEG vs RAW

 Steps To Update The Image Format

-The following steps were written using the DJI Phatom 4 Pro V2.
-The other DJI drones like the Mavic Series will have the same or very similar steps.
+The following steps were written using the DJI Phantom 4 Pro V2.
+The other DJI drones like the Inspire or Mavic series will have the same or similar steps.
 In the DJI GO app, the currently selected image format is displayed on the second row of icons at the top of the screen.